About the Studio

 Use of the lightboard (also called a clear screen) allows you to explain and draw simultaneously.
 Students can see instructor's gestures and can take cues from facial expressions, and the instructor’s conversational tone encourages a personal, social connection.

 Using the lightboard is easy, and no, you don’t have to write backward!

 Check out this compilation of excerpts from past productions.

 Recordings promote personalized, flexible learning, as students can re-watch as needed, adjust speed, or engage with accessible, captioned speech.

 Recorded demonstrations allow you to physically display a tool or process, show the use of software, or exhibit the navigation of a website.

 Content Introduction videos can be used to build enthusiasm for upcoming subject matter.
 They can capture teacher expertise, empathy, and persona, all of which help students engage.
-Here, we see that a green screen has been used to key in a relevant background.

 Learning Design Consultation